StaticMania/growthus-nextjs/Data/posts/a-productive-rant-about-development.md

 ---
-title: "The Benefits of Social Media Marketing for Your Business"
+title: "A Productive Rant About Devlopment"
-date: "15 May 2023"
+date: "24 May 2023"
-excerpt: "Social media has become a vital part of any digital marketing strategy.
-With over 3 billion active users worldwide, platforms like Facebook, Instagram, and LinkedIn offer businesses a powerful way to connect with their audience and drive engagement.
-Learn how to harness the power of social media for your business."
+excerpt: "n today's digital age, user experience (UX) has become one of the most important factors for website success.
+Learn why UX matters and how to design a website that delivers a great user experience"
 tags:
   - Development
-  - Content
+  - SEO
-thumbnail: "/images/blog/featured-thumb4.png"
+thumbnail: "/images/blog/featured-thumb3.png"
-featureImage: "/images/blog/featured-thumb4.png"
+featureImage: "/images/blog/featured-thumb3.png"
 author: Kristin Watson
 authorDesignation: Lead Content Writer
 authorImage: "/images/blog/profile-picture.png"